 X-ray Image Showing tooth needing RC Treatment.

 Root Canal Treatment in Gurgaon

 In Bhatotia Dental clinic, we strive to provide painless, cost effective root canal treatment by using advanced and latest dental material and equipment's.
-To perform RCT, we use latest technology and instruments like endomotor, apex locater, IOPA x-ray, gutta percha cutter, quality and branded GP filling material, rotary files and dental loupes for better visibility.
+We use latest technology and instruments like endomotor, apex locater, IOPA x-ray, gutta percha cutter, quality and branded GP filling material, rotary files and dental loupes for better visibility.

 Root canal Treatment in gurgaon is a procedure that is done to remove infected pulp from a tooth to eliminate the infection and to prevent tooth getting infected from future microbial invasion.
-Root canal treatment (RCT) in dentistry is best known as endodontic treatment.
+It is best known as endodontic treatment.

-Before starting root canal treatment, your dentist will inject a local anaesthetic using nerve block injection.
+First your dentist will inject a local anaesthetic using nerve block injection technique.
 After this injection, you will feel numb near the injection site.
 It is done to make sure you will not feel any pain during the treatment.

 The tooth that requires treatment needs to isolated to prevent contamination from saliva using Rubber dam application.
 It takes a little extra time to apply rubber dam.